rasmuspausgaard/tumorboardDNA/README.md

 The script will automatically look for fastq or cram files in subfolders at /lnx01_data2/shared/dataArchive/.
 This location contains read-only access to the data archive, containing all FastQ files.
 Theres no need to copy or move any input data.

-The user can point to a specific folder containing input data using the --fastq or --cram option This is only needed if input data only exists outside the data archive (e.g. if data are in personal folders).
+The user can point to a specific folder containing input data using the --fastq or --cram option

+This is only needed if input data only exists outside the data archive (e.g. if data are in personal folders or e.g. stored at other KG Vejle servers).

-Usage:
+## Usage examples:

+Analyze the cases in samplesheet.txt, starting with CRAM files, let the script find the relevant files:

+        nextflow run KGVejle/tumorboardDNA -r main --samplesheet /path/to/samplesheet.txt

+Analyze the cases in samplesheet.txt, starting with CRAM files, use only files in specific folder:

+        nextflow run KGVejle/tumorboardDNA -r main --samplesheet /path/to/samplesheet.txt --cram /path/to/cramfolder/

+Analyze the cases in samplesheet.txt, starting with Fastq files, let the script find the relevant fastqfiles at the archive:

+        nextflow run KGVejle/tumorboardDNA -r main --samplesheet /path/to/samplesheet.txt --fastqInput

+Analyze the cases in samplesheet.txt, starting with Fastq files, use only files in the specific folder:

+        nextflow run KGVejle/tumorboardDNA -r main --samplesheet /path/to/samplesheet.txt --fastq /path/to/fastqfolder/

-Main options:
+## Main options:

     --help                print this help message